ms-soil/biogeochem-processes/report-oilpalm.md

 #### Exercise (to be added to course folder):

 Add your name and the turnover time into the plot using annotate().
-Create a PDF file including your plot and the code you.
+Create a PDF file including your plot and the code you used.
 Add this to the course folder.

 ### Part 2a - Decomposition of Clay Acrisol 1